Walk and discover one of the most beautiful countries on Earth.

 Explore the scenic landscape of Eastern Norway, best enjoyed on foot.
 Discover the rich Norwegian heritage that has grown out of this magnificent land.
 On this centre-based walking holiday we combine walking in wild reindeer country with fascinating cultural experiences.

 While enjoying nature and wilderness we also gain insights into local history and culture, starting with sites created for reindeer hunting 6000 years ago.
-We visit Maihaugen outdoor living museum and the historic stavechurch at Ringebu.
+We visit the fascinating Maihaugen outdoor living museum and the historic stavechurch at Ringebu.
 We will hear stories of life at the summer farm over a traditional lunch of local foods.

 • Discover the Nordic flora and fauna, migratory and ground nesting birds, birds of prey and rare arctic alpine plants